NICOTINE POISONING IN PETS

 Signs begin as quickly as one hour post-ingestion.
 Symptoms include:

 It is easy to confuse nicotine poisoning with other poisonings such as strychnine, chocolate, organophosphate insecticide, and certain molds.
 Hopefully, there will be cigarette materials in the vomit to give away the diagnosis.
+It is also worth mentioning that some nicotine gums contain xylitol as a sweetener.
+This material is toxic to dogs and can add an entirely new dimension to nicotine poisoning.

 If not too much time (an hour or so) has passed since consumption of the nicotine product, vomiting can be induced.
 Washing out the stomach to get rid of any remaining cigarette materials is helpful but is likely to require sedation as well as activated charcoal to bind the nicotine and prevent it from entering the body.
 Obviously this would be performed at the veterinarian's office.